Scientific Name

 How to Grow and Care

 Escobarias are very susceptible to rot.
-Therefore they require well-drained soil without any water excess or stagnation.
-It has been observed that the plants also suffer the environmental humidity, which should preferably remain very low (30 to 50 %).
+Therefore, they require well-drained soil without any water excess or stagnation.
+It has been observed that the plants also suffer from environmental humidity, which should preferably remain very low (30 to 50 %).
 Avoid watering during the winter, when the plant is dormant.
 Watering Escobaria in cold environmental conditions will almost certainly lead to the death of the plant.
 In the growing season, the plants, whose growth is typically quite slow, like to perceive a significant temperature difference between night and day.

 Learn more at How to Grow and Care for Escobaria.